Have a GF Kitchen and Avoid Cross Contamination

 Remove all gluten flour and baking products from the home.

 All purpose flour essentially cannot be contained because the particles are so small and can really trigger pain for celiacs.
 If you remove all lose gluten flours from the home, you have already reduced the chances of cross contamination drastically.
-Instead, try using this alternative gluten free one to one flour.
-If you’re a serious baker, then I think this flour is worth the investment.
+Instead, try using an alternative gluten free one to one flour.
+If you’re a serious baker, then I think quality is worth the investment.

 Buy a separate microwave, toaster, and toaster oven.